Configuring, starting, and stopping binary log (binlog) replication

 We recommend that you use read replicas to manage replication between two Amazon RDS DB instances when possible.
 When you do so, we recommend that you use only this and other replication-related stored procedures.
 These practices enable more complex replication topologies between Amazon RDS DB instances.
 We offer these stored procedures primarily to enable replication with MySQL instances running external to Amazon RDS.
 For information about managing replication between Amazon RDS DB instances, see Working with DB instance read replicas.

-Before you call mysql.rds_set_external_source_with_auto_position
+Before you call mysql.rds_set_external_source_with_auto_position,

 make sure to call mysql.rds_set_external_source_gtid_purged to set

-system variable with a specified GTID range from an
+the gtid_purged system variable with a specified GTID range from an

 external source.

-After calling mysql.rds_set_external_source_with_auto_position
+After calling mysql.rds_set_external_source_with_auto_position to

 configure an Amazon RDS DB instance as a read replica, you can call mysql.rds_start_replication on the read replica to start the